phpearth/docs/oop/abstract-classes.md

 ```

 When inheriting from an abstract class, all methods marked abstract in the
-parent's class declaration must be defined by the child; additionally, these
+parent's class declaration must be defined by the child.
+Additionally, these
 methods must be defined with the same (or a less restricted) visibility.

 ```php